temporalio/samples-typescript/timer/README.md

+# Timer Reminder Example

+This example shows how to use a Timer to send a reminder email after some time elapses.

 ## Steps to run this example

 1. Make sure the Temporal Server is running locally.
 Follow the [Quick install guide](https://docs.temporal.io/docs/server/quick-install) to do that.